fernandoaestrella/portfolio/index.md

 <img src="images/scheduler-state-machine.jpg?raw=true"/>

-I then lead the team to develop the front end pages displayed below.
+I then lead the team to develop the front end pages displayed below, and made the mockup for the first one.

 <img src="images/schedulerA.png?raw=true"/>